top of page

 These refugee students

-weren't taught their rights
+weren't taught rights

 and

-they lost the rights to learn about
+lost rights to learn about

 and

-if they are not classified as refugees
+are not classified as refugees

 I learned about dialectics in therapy.